JJRWalker/jjrwalker.github.io/_pages/about.md

 challenges that it brings.
 It’s a goal of mine to inspire others with this same passion, and to bring people together in the same way.
 ## Skills
 ● Programming
 C#, C++
 ● Design
 Object oriented, UML, Game Design documents.
 ● Game Engines
 Unity, Unreal 4
 ● Scripting
 SQL, JavaScript
 ● Source control
 Git repositories, bitbucket
 ● Mathematics
-Vectors, 3D space, Statistics, Physics
+Vectors, 3D space, Statistics, Physics, Search Algorithms
 ● Project Management

 ## Hobbies
 Playing a wide range of video games, predominantly WoW and Overwatch at this time however I also have a deep appreciation for single player RPGs (e.g. The Elder Scrolls, Fallout, Star Wars Knights of the Old Republic).